wacncontent/CustomizeTool/output/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 In **Dns name**, enter a subdomain name to use for the cache endpoint.
 The endpoint must be a string between six and twenty characters, contain only lowercase numbers and letters, and must start with a letter.

-Use **Pricing Tier** to select the desired cache size and features.
+Use **Pricing Tier** to select the desired cache size and features. <!-- keep by customization: begin --> **Basic** caches have a single node with multiple sizes up to 53 GB. **Standard** caches have a two node primary/replica configuration with a 99.9% SLA, and multiple sizes up to 53 GB. <!-- keep by customization: end -->

 In **Resource group**, select or create a resource group for your cache.